You want smart political talk without the meltdowns?

 Let me switch gears, Congresswoman, if I may.

-Um and you heard Biden at the State of the Union address the other night saying that the Republicans want to hold the economy hostage, and he's talking about raising the debt ceiling.
+And you heard Biden at the State of the Union address the other night saying that the Republicans want to hold the economy hostage.

-Uh I remind people in 2011, Joe Biden said it can't be my way or the highway that there's got to be negotiation.
+I remind people in 2011, Joe Biden said it can't be my way or the highway that there's got to be negotiation.

-And meanwhile, as president, uh he has steadfastly said he won't negotiate with Kevin McCarthy and the Republicans.
+And meanwhile, as president, he has steadfastly said he won't negotiate with Kevin McCarthy and the Republicans.

 Here's my question.

-I believe that there's been a calculation made by the Democratic Party and the President.
+I believe that there's been a calculation made by the Democratic Party and the president.

 And they feel if they can divide, they will conquer and there'll be no concessions.